Giwan/mytoori-blog/src/posts/2018-11-30-advanced-search-on-the-web/2018-11-30-advanced-search-on-the-web.md

 path: "/advanced-internet-search"
 date: "2018-11-30"
 title: "Advanced Search on the internet"
-summary: "With so many click bait articles showing up on the web, I'm kind of getting sick of it.
-Here are some strategies for proper searching the web for true quality articles"
 image: ""
 author: "Giwan Persaud"
+published: false
 ---

+With so many click bait articles showing up on the web, I'm kind of getting sick of it.
+Here are some strategies for proper searching the web for true quality articles
 To be honest I'm getting a bit frustrated with Google's search.
 Often I will type in a couple of words and it will choose to omit one of those words completely.
 This is relatively easy to fix but why do I need to fix it in the first place?
 (Btw, the fix is to surround the word you want with double quotes).

 So to solve the issue, I thought to create a list of advanced searching techniques so that my search results can start to be more effective again.